AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Examples

     ```
-    //The two methods that are used to determine whether a file is an M3U8 file
+    //The two methods that are used to determine whether a file is an M3U8 file.
     if eq(substr($uri, -5, -1), '.m3u8') {
         say(concat($uri, ' is .m3u8'))
     }